Thomas Biddle

 Thomas Biddle (November 21, 1790 – August 29, 1831) was an American military hero during the War of 1812.
-Biddle is better known though for having been killed in a duel with Missouri Congressman Spencer Pettis.
+Biddle is known for having been killed in a duel with Missouri Congressman Spencer Pettis.

 Early life

 Thomas Biddle was born into the powerful Biddle family in Philadelphia, Pennsylvania, one of ten children born to Charles and Hannah (Shephard) Biddle.

 His father Charles was a Revolutionary War officer and vice-president of the Supreme Executive Council of the Commonwealth of Pennsylvania.
 Two of Thomas' brothers, James and Edward, had served in the U.S. Navy, while brother John was a U.S. Army officer before becoming an early mayor of Detroit, Michigan.
 Older brother Nicholas Biddle was president of the Second Bank of the United States.

 War of 1812 and post-war

 During the War of 1812, Thomas Biddle was commissioned, as a captain of artillery, under Zebulon Pike.
 He saw action, at Fort George and Stoney Creek and was wounded, at Fort Erie.
 Biddle was wounded again at the Battle of Lundy's Lane, where he distinguished himself by capturing the only British cannon seized in the clash.
 It would later be preserved and displayed in Washington, D.C.
 In 1814 Biddle was brevetted to the rank of Major and became an aide for George Izard.
 In 1819, he accompanied the Yellowstone Expedition up the Missouri River to the vicinity of present-day Omaha, Nebraska.
-In August, 1820 he was transferred to St. Louis, Missouri where he served as U.S. Army paymaster.
+In August, 1820 he was transferred to St. Louis, Missouri, where he served as U.S. Army paymaster.

-On September 1, 1823 Thomas Biddle married Ann Mullanphy, daughter of Missouri's first millionaire, John Mullanphy.
+On September 1, 1823, Thomas Biddle married Ann Mullanphy, daughter of Missouri's first millionaire, John Mullanphy.
 Now serving as the director of the St. Louis branch of the Bank of the United States, the Biddles were financially well-off and at the peak of young St. Louis society, often hosting lavish dinner parties for business and political luminaries.
 It was their involvement in local politics that would have deadly consequences, however.